What is bankroll and why control it?

 - The goal is a long session, not a sharp win

-- Often a pathway to a moderate but stable outcome
+- Often is the path to a moderate but stable result

 Conclusion

-Bankroll control is your insurance against impulsive decisions, bankruptcy and psychological disruption.
+Bankroll control is your insurance against impulsive decisions, bankruptcy and psychological breakdowns.
 You can play if you play wisely.

-The main thing is not winning at any cost, but the process that remains under your control.
+The main thing is not winning at any cost, but a process that remains under your control.

-See also: "Tactics of minimal risk," "How to recognize addiction," "What to do with problems with withdrawal."
+See also: "Tactics of minimal risk," "How to recognize addiction," "What to do with problems with inference."